-The advance facial animations are used to gauge a rough accuracy of the given testimonies, and, combined with the pre-existing knowledge of the crime and the player’s own intuition (often boiling down to simple prejudices, which I’m sure someone else is already writing a post about) the player chooses a response.
+The advanced facial animations are used to gauge a rough accuracy of the given testimonies, and, combined with the pre-existing knowledge of the crime and the player’s own intuition (often boiling down to simple prejudices, which I’m sure someone else is already writing a post about) the player chooses a response.

 This is done with a half-circle of shortcut buttons: truth at the top, doubt on the middle-left, and lie at the bottom.
-Truth assumes the interviewee’s story is correct; lie confronts them about its validity, often requring the player to present a piece of evidence that contradicts their statement; and doubt hovers somewhere in between the two.
+Truth assumes the interviewee’s story is correct; lie confronts them about its validity, often requiring the player to present a piece of evidence that contradicts their statement; and doubt hovers somewhere in between the two.

 Mass Effect used a similar streamlined dialogue system with its spoked-wheel interface.
 BioWare wanted a very cinematic feel for the game, including its dialogues, so this made perfect sense.